 Linda grabbed her head with both hands and started pressing in an attempt to squish out of it the memories that would result in answering John’s question.

--I remember that we visited one of those small little towns around Istanbul where we had a lovely dinner; then we walked on those stone paved streets before we reached our hotel and we saw this old gentleman on the side of the street trying to sell us something…
+-I remember that we then took a flight to Armenia because my dad insisted we should go and visit some old churches and monasteries from the fourth century.
+We were both stunned by the beauty of these marvelous pieces of architecture.
+Eventually during our four day stay, we visited one of those small little towns around Yerevan where we had a lovely dinner; then we walked on those cobble stone paved streets before we reached our hotel; there we saw this old gentleman on the side of the street trying to sell us something…

 -That’s it!
 You got it!
 We bought the pot from him and the cups as well.

 -How about the writing?